hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 It is **important** to note that before the TSS protocol is implemented and launched, the Platform will adopt a Candidate Roster during any software upgrade if the Candidate Roster is present in the state.
-Only after the TSS protocol is launched will we be able to add an extra condition to verify that the Candidate Roster is complete, meaning that it has enough TSS key material and votes accumulated.
+Only after the TSS protocol is launched will we be able to add an extra condition to verify that the Candidate Roster is ready to be adopted.

 ### Core Behaviors, in summary

 - Roster Creation: App will create a Candidate Roster from the Candidate Address Book (CAB) and set it in the state.
 - Roster Submission: App will trigger roster adoption by setting the `candidateRosterHash` field in the PlatformState.
-- Roster Adoption: The platform will adopt the last submitted Candidate Roster when it is ready, based on the TSS key material and vote accumulation.
+- Roster Adoption: The platform will adopt the last submitted Candidate Roster when it is ready, based on specifications outlined in the TSS Ledger ID Proposal (referenced under related Proposals).
 - Roster Replacement: If a new CAB is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the old one.